paumaya/recipes/README.md

-# recipes
+# A Recipe WebApp

-Find recipe in Recipe Puppy (CSSx Project)
+This recipe webapp runs on Google App Engine and uses the Recipe Puppy API to allow you to search for recipes and display search results.
+(CSSIx Project)